telerik/blazor-docs/components/toolbar/overview.md

 # ToolBar Overview

-The ToolBar component is a container for button.
+The ToolBar component is a container for buttons or other application-specifc tools.
 This article explains the available features.

 #### In This Article